ArdisFoxx/drakkenheim-landing-page/README.txt

 https://foundryvtt.com/packages/monks-enhanced-journal
 https://foundryvtt.com/packages/LockView/

-Activate the modules above and "Drakkenheim Landing Page".
+Activate the module "Drakkenheim Landing Page" and it will prompt you to activate the ones above.

 Go to your compendiums and search for "Drakkenheim".
 You will find Scenes, Journals, Macros and Roll Tables.
 Import them all.
+Check the box "Keep Document IDs".
 -----------------

 //Customize It For Your Campaign//